$1,400 Checks And Help For The Jobless: What's In Biden's Plan To Rescue The Economy

 COVID-19 Shots

-While newly-approved vaccines offer hope for relief from the pandemic, the actual delivery of the shots has been painfully slow.
+While newly-approved vaccines offer hope for relief from the pandemic, Biden described the sluggish initial delivery of the shots as a "dismal failure."

+"We'll have to move heaven and earth to get more people vaccinated," Biden said.
+"To mobilize more medical teams to get shots in people's arms, to increase vaccine supply, and to get it out the door as fast as possible."

 Biden called for a $20 billion campaign to speed vaccinations, including the launch of community vaccination centers around the country and mobile units to deliver the shots to hard-to-reach areas.